 The hardest part – making the right choice

 On the other hand, the recommendation sites for those offering services are lesser in number and mostly concentrate on the field of freelance writing.
 Still, even for other services, these often cover similar themes.
-This is due to the fact that some of the larger sites like Upwork or Freelancer, offer diverse freelance services.

 In most cases, these sites work as a two-way street.
 Both potential clients and freelancers present their needs and offers.
 Clients present the specific jobs they need to be done, while the freelancers present their profiles, portfolios, and other information that can be crucial for them getting any specific job.